amplitude/amplitude-docs/content/collections/experiment/en/app-level-permissions.md

 The default sets new flags and experiments as editable by all users in your organization.
 If you create a new flag or experiment, you can manually restrict access to that item after you create it.

-If you change the default and make new flags and experiments **viewable** instead of editable, all new flags and experiments have access restricted to editors only.
+If you change the default and make new flags and experiments **viewable** instead of editable, all new flags and experiments can only be modified by editors.
 Remove this restriction after you create the flag or experiment.

 If you create a flag or experiment through the [Management API](/docs/apis/experiment/experiment-management-api), they default to **editable** regardless of the organization setting.